 My CV is available here.

-I am a Ph.D.
-Candidate in City and Regional Planning at the University of California, Berkeley.
+I am a postdoc in the Urban Analytics Lab at the University California, Berkeley.
+I received my Ph.D. in City and Regional Planning from Berkeley in 2017.
 My research broadly revolves around urban data science, urban form, and complexity.
 This includes studying street networks, affordable housing, and the relationship between the deterministic nature of urban design and the emergent characteristics of urban form that arise out of complex systems.
-My research has been covered by The Washington Post, The San Francisco Chronicle, Fast Company, CityLab, Curbed, NextCity, and various other media outlets.
+My research has been covered by The Washington Post, The San Francisco Chronicle, Fast Company, CityLab, Forbes, NextCity, and various other media outlets.

-I am a credentialed Project Management Professional (PMP) and worked for years as a project manager at the consulting firm Accenture, where I led several research projects both domestically and abroad.
-I led an international development knowledge management project to re-engineer how livelihoods information and knowledge resources are shared across cultural and geographical boundaries.
-I also researched and designed information discovery tools, using semantic ontologies and natural language processing.
-For this latter project, my co-invention received a patent.
+I am also available for consulting engagements.
+Prior to academia, I was a credentialed Project Management Professional (PMP) and worked for years as a project manager and consultant at Accenture, where I led several projects both domestically and abroad.
+For one R&D project, my co-invention received a patent.